LucasNative/42-libft/README.md

   ~~~
   make clean
   ~~~
-  * For clean all compile files:
+  * For clean all compiled files:
   ~~~
   make fclean
   ~~~